HL7/cqf-measures/pages/using-cql.md

 ```

 ## 4.11 Translation to ELM
+{: #translation-to-elm}

 Tooling exists to support translation of CQL to ELM for distribution in XML or JSON formats.
-These distributions are included with eCQMs to facilitate implementation.
-The existing translator tooling applies to both measure and decision support development, and has several options available to make use of different data models in different environments.
+These distributions are
+included with eCQMs to facilitate implementation.
+The existing translator tooling applies to both measure and decision
+support development, and has several options available to make use of different data models in different environments.
 For measure development with FHIR, the following options are recommended:

 | Option | Description | Recommendation |
 |----|----|----|